hossein-lap/hossein-lap/README.md

 - Markdown
 - Groff

-I love the concept of libre soft/hardware
+I love the concept of libre soft and hardware.

-Also I am going to become a DevOps engineer, so I'm learning
+Also I am going to become a DevOps engineer, so I'm learning:

 - [ ] Docker
 - [ ] Ansible